Serrowxd/Once_Daily/README.md

 # Day 3 - October 27, 2018

 Today I created a simple website for a friend - my attempt was to utilize window scroll binds to run animations for me at different scrollY positions.
-Still a work in progress!
+This project features a fully-implemented pull from the Twitch.tv API, where it dynamically parses the top 4 clips of Shen's stream to the page.
+All done in vanilla JavaScript and HTML!

+It also includes the wonderful Particle.js, as well as a live embeded video feed directly from his stream whenever he goes live.

+**Used** HTML, LESS, JQuery